 But which should you use?
-Keep reading to learning about some of the best services available.
+Keep reading to learning about some of the parental control software for Windows 10.

 1. Windows User Accounts

 To create a Child Account, head to Start > Settings > Accounts.
-In the panel on the left of the window, click Family and Other People.
+In the panel on the left of the window, click Family and Other Users.

 Click through the next couple of screens and you’ll get a confirmation message.
 The new account will be visible under Your Family.

 To manage the account, click Manage Family Settings Online.
-You have options to block websites, limit their “screen time,” add money to their account so they can buy content in the app store, and even get weekly reports about what your child has been up to.
+You have options to block websites, limit their screen time, add money to their account so they can buy content in the app store, and even get weekly reports about what sites your child has been visiting.

 If you want something more powerful than the native Windows tool, you have many options to choose from.

-Qustodio is arguably the best third-party parental control app.
+Qustodio is arguably the best third-party parental control app for Windows 10.
 It has a free version and a premium version, though the free version is comprehensive enough for most users.
-The basic premium version costs $44 per year.
+The entry-level premium version costs $40 per year.